rancher/docs/content/os/v1.x/en/installation/running-rancheros/workstation/docker-machine/_index.md

 weight: 101
 ---

 Before we get started, you'll need to make sure that you have docker machine installed.
 Download it directly from the docker machine [releases](https://github.com/docker/machine/releases).
+You also need to know the [memory requirements]({{< baseurl >}}/os/v1.x/en/#hardware-requirements).

 > **Note:** If you create a RancherOS instance using Docker Machine, you will not be able to upgrade your version of RancherOS.